seominjoon/geosolver/README.md

 That is, its input is question text in natural language and diagram in raster graphics, and its output is the answer to the question.

-geosolver is divided into four parts: diagram praser, text parser, joint parser, and solver.
+geosolver is divided into four core parts: diagram praser, text parser, joint parser, and solver.
 Text parser transforms the text in natural language into a logical form.
 Diagram parser extracts information from the diagram.
 Joint parser combines the results of the text parser and the diagram parser and outputs the final logical form.